Frequently Asked Questions

 orhttps://

-) to validate the basic structure of the phone number.
+) to validate basic phone number structure.
 Note: Robust E.164 validation is complex; this is a basic check.
-The error message guides the user towards the preferred E.164 format. - Returns a
+Error message guides users toward the preferred E.164 format.400 Bad Request

 fromsendMmsMessage